allejo/Intro-To-Web/_lessons/chapter-01/lesson-3-css-vocabulary.md

 ### Universal Selector

-The universal selector is defined as an asterisk (`*`) and it will apply to any element in the given context, e.g. a wild card for HTML elements.
+The universal selector is defined as an asterisk (`*`) and it will apply to any element in the given context, i.e. a wild card for HTML elements.
 Its usage is rare and is generally discouraged, unless it's absolutely necessary, due to performance reasons.

 ```css
 /* the asterisk character is the universal selector */